Mist-apps/mist-api/README.md

 * enable the vhost: `sudo ln -s /etc/nginx/etc/sites-available/mist-api /etc/nginx/etc/sites-enabled/mist-api`
 * reload nginx: `sudo service nginx reload`

-#### For a development installation:
-* clone the repository where you want: `git clone https://github.com/lolo88l/mist-api.git /path/to/sources`
-* go into the cloned repository: `cd /path/to/sources`
-* install the dependencies: `npm install`

 #### All:
 * edit the deploy script: `vim deploy`
 * change the constants to match your paths.
 DEPLOY_PATH_* = where the files will be deployed, defaults are good.
 DEV_PATH_* = where your dev sources are stored (git clone), no need to change them for a production installation. *_API_URL = the url of the api for the web application.
 You need to change the one that match your installation (prod/dev).